Banner

 Shane Stansbury and Jason Cowley

-Justice Robert Jackson once observed that “[t]he prosecutor has more control over life, liberty, and reputation than any other person in America.”
+Justice Robert Jackson once observed that "[t]he prosecutor has more control over life, liberty, and reputation than any other person in America."
 This course will examine the ethical obligations that accompany that influence.
-We will consider the prosecutor’s broad discretion at each stage of the criminal process, from the initiation of an investigation through trial and sentencing.
+We will consider the prosecutor's broad discretion at each stage of the criminal process, from the initiation of an investigation through trial and sentencing.
 We will examine the kinds of decisions that can lead to misconduct and consider how such misconduct might be remedied or deterred.
-We will also consider to what extent a prosecutor’s decisions are influenced by the interests of other parties (e.g., victims, investigating agents, the public) and what it means for a prosecutor to “seek justice.”
-Real-world case studies and simulations will be employed.
+We will also consider to what extent a prosecutor's decisions are influenced by the interests of other constituencies and what it means for a prosecutor to "seek justice."
+We will incorporate into our discussion more recent high-profile controversies around prosecutorial discretion and independence.

 Law 880: Introduction to Research for Public Interest Practice